RachitaRani/Milk-Delivery-web-app-using-React-Vite/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Contact
-For any questions or suggestions, please contact [your-email@example.com](mailto:your-email@example.com)
+For any questions or suggestions, please contact [rachitaraj113@gmail.com](mailto:your-rachitaraj113@gmail.com)